thautwarm/flowpython/ReadMe.rst

 --------------

 **For Windows User**
-    - You'd better use Visual Studio to make the Python project, It must be the easiest thing in the world, I think.
+    - You'd better use Visual Studio to make the Python project, and it must be the easiest thing in the world, I think.

     - I have tried with **Cygwin** but finally failed.

 **For Unix User**